Softeq/XToolkit.WhiteLabel/documentation/articles/getting-started.md

 # Getting Started

-Before starting you have to have three projects.
+Before starting you should create three projects:

 1. ApplicationName (should be .Net Standart project) which will include your shared ViewModels
 2. ApplicationName.iOS